Yates Lime Sulfur Concentrate

 Enter the email address associated with your account, and we'll email you a new password.

-It’s surprising how much is happening in the winter garden.
-Flower buds take some time to open, but the resulting blooms last a long time.
-Leaves finish falling from deciduous trees and break down into natural compost.
-Winter bulbs start to flower and many natives are putting on their best show.
+It’s surprising how much is going on in the winter garden.
+Flower buds might take their time to open, but the resulting blooms last for ages.
+Leaves finish falling from deciduous trees and begin to break down into natural compost.
+Winter bulbs begin to flower and for some flowers, winter's when they put on their best show.

 Many garden pests take shelter during winter, so this is the perfect time to seek out their hiding places and try to get rid of them.
 Otherwise, if left alone, they’ll make it through winter and start building up their numbers again in spring.